rpsft/etlbox/ETLBoxDocu/articles/examples/example_complex_dataflow.md

 We add a row transformation - and connect it with source.
 Data will be read from the source and moved into the row transformation.
-A row transformation will go through each row and modificates it by a given function.
+A row transformation will go through each row and modifies it by a given function.
 Furthermore, a row transformation can change the object type of the input into something different - we use this to transform our string array into our POCO.